-- · Loop through current leaf nodes of the output tree - Refine node if the corresponding node in the input has children - Repeat until all input nodes are covered or maxIter is reached - maxIter < 0 means no bound void mrcpp::build_grid(FunctionTree<D> &out, FunctionTreeVector<D> &inp, int maxIter)
+- Loop through current leaf nodes of the output tree - Refine node if the corresponding node in the input has children - Repeat until all input nodes are covered or maxIter is reached - maxIter < 0 means no bound void mrcpp::build_grid(FunctionTree<D> &out, FunctionTreeVector<D> &inp, int maxIter) Build empty grid based on several MW function representation.

-- [out] out: Output tree to be built - [in] inp: Input tree - [in] maxIter: Maximum number of refinement iterations in output tree - Note This algorithm will start at whatever grid is present in the out tree when the function is called.
+Note: This algorithm will start at whatever grid is present in the out tree when the function is called.
 This means that all nodes on the input tree will also be in the final output tree (unless maxIter is reached, but NOT vice versa.